By Rick Steves

 Day 21: San Sebastián, side-trip to Bilbao (sleep in San Sebastián)

-The suggested itinerary assumes you'll fly into Barcelona and out of San Sebastián.
-If you're returning to Barcelona or Madrid from San Sebastián, it's roughly a six-hour train ride or a one-hour flight.
-Or you can take the TGV train from Figueres (north of Barcelona) to Paris (5.5 hours).
+My recommended route assumes you'll fly into Barcelona and out of San Sebastián.
+To return to Barcelona or Madrid from San Sebastián, figure it's roughly a six-hour train ride or a one-hour flight.